 The staghorn fern stands out in any room as a majestic piece of living art.
-Equally rugged and elegant, it lends a modern feel and textural depth to any space thanks to the combined efforts of dense moss, waxy green fronds, and the buttery hues of Birchwood.
+Equally rugged and elegant, it lends a modern feel and textural depth to any space thanks to the combined efforts of dense moss, waxy green fronds, and the resilience of Cedar.

 Our easy to follow guide and ready-to-assemble mounting kit makes the staghorn fern a striking, all-vegan trophy to showcase in your home or bestow upon plant-loving friends as an unforgettable gift.

 The staghorn is noticeably different from other plants, and even other ferns, due to its distinct anatomical make-up.
 It doesn’t have flowers and seeds, typical components of plant reproduction, but instead releases microscopic spores resembling brown fuzz into the air which become new plants, similar to the way fungi and moss reproduce.
 The precious spores are stored in the fern’s fronds, which are often mistaken for leaves.

 Outside of their natural habitat, staghorn ferns suffer if left in the potting containers they are sold in.
 Much like air plants, stags are a tropical species called epiphytes that grow on trees or other plants.
 Learning to mount your staghorn is less of an elective and more of an imperative in plant care in order to provide optimum conditions for its growth.